jina-ai/docs/chapters/primitive_data_type.rst

      - Description
    * - Document
      - basic
+     - A Pythonic interface to access and manipulate :class:`DocumentProto`.
+   * - MultimodalDocument
+     - derived
-     - Offers a Pythonic interface to access and manipulate :class:`DocumentProto` object.
+     - A Pythonic interface to access and manipulate modalities at chunk level derived from :class:`Document`.
    * - DocumentSet
      - composite
-     - A mutable sequence of :class:`Document`
+     - A mutable sequence of :class:`Document`.
    * - ChunkSet
      - derived
-     - | A derived type based on :class:`DocumentSet`.
-       | Offer a view of a sequence of :class:`Document` at a higher granularity level.
+     - A view of a sequence of :class:`Document` at a higher granularity level derived from :class:`DocumentSet`.
    * - MatchSet
      - derived
-     - | A derived type based on :class:`DocumentSet`.
-       | Offer a view of a sequence of matched :class:`Document`.
+     - A view of a sequence of matched :class:`Document` derived from :class:`DocumentSet`.
-   * - MultimodalDocument
-     - derived
-     - | A derived type based on :class:`Document`.
-       | Offer a Pythonic interface to access and manipulate modalities at chunk level.
    * - Message
      - composite
-     - Offers a Pythonic interface to access and manipulate :class:`MessageProto` object.
+     - A Pythonic interface to access and manipulate :class:`MessageProto`.
    * - NdArray
      - basic
      - Representing fixed-size multidimensional items.